Israel – Belgium Tax Treaty

 E-mail: telaviv@diplobel.fed.be

-Business activity in Belgium
+Business Activity in Belgium

-Belgium thrives on stable governance and a robust legal framework, creating an ideal environment for enterprises.
-Belgium’s economy flourishes with diverse industries spanning manufacturing, services, and international trade.
+Belgium has a well-educated workforce, world-class research centers, and strong infrastructure to support various industries.
+The country thrives on stable governance and a strong legal framework, creating an ideal environment for enterprises.
+Belgium’s economy thrives with diverse industries such as manufacturing, services, and international trade.
 The manufacturing sector, including chemicals, pharmaceuticals, automobiles, and machinery, benefits from a skilled workforce and technological advancements.

 Meanwhile, the services sector, encompassing finance, telecommunications, logistics, and information technology, thrives due to Belgium’s central position within the European Union.
 Belgium’s international trade relations and strategic ports drive its economic growth.
 As a founding member of the European Union, Belgium enjoys seamless access to the European single market, facilitating trade and investment opportunities.
 Ports like Antwerp are vital logistics hubs, enhancing Belgium’s global connectivity and boosting international commerce.
 Belgium’s commitment to sustainability and responsible practices further strengthens its appeal as a business destination.

-Bilateral agreements between Belgium and Israel
+Bilateral Agreements Between Belgium and Israel

-• Convention for the Prevention of Double Taxation
+• Double Taxation Agreement

-Convention on the Prevention of Double Taxation between Israel –Belgium
+Convention on the Prevention of Double Taxation

-To read the agreement in English, click here.
+To read the agreement in English click here.

 Applicability of the MLI

-Residency for tax purposes in Belgium
+Residency for Tax Purposes in Belgium

-Residence of an individual
+Residence of an Individual

-To learn about how an individual is considered a resident of Israel, read here.
+To read about how an individual is considered a resident of Israel, click here.

-Residency of a company
+Residency of a Company

-To learn about how a company is considered a resident of Israel, read here.
+To learn about how a company is considered a resident of Israel, click here.

-The tax system in Belgium
+The Tax System in Belgium

-Taxation of companies and branches: 25%
+Taxation of Companies and Branches: 25%

 Withholding Tax

-Belgium Internal tax rate
+Belgium Internal Tax Rate

-Israel Internal tax rate
+Israel Internal Tax Rate

 Treaty Withholding Tax